conjurdemos/docker-secrets/README.md

 ENV
 ```

 With this information, we build a custome Docker container.
-This container starts with Wordpress, and layers on the following:
+This container starts with a basic Wordpress image, and layers on the following:

 * Conjur command-line interface (CLI)
 * `.conjurrc` Conjur server configuration